-- Official 2018 IRS Form 1098-T Instructions for Students
+- Official 2021 IRS Form 1098-T Instructions for Students

 - To view student account information, select "Student and Financial Aid", "Student Fees ", “Student Account Options” and click “Student Account Summary” which will take you to our e-commerce site.
 At the e-commerce site, select either "View Activity" or “View Statements” to review charges and payments on your account.

 - Students can view 1098-T statements online by clicking "IRS 1098-T Tax Notification" under the "Student Fees" link, then enter tax year and click "Submit".
 You along with any authorized users you designate can also view your statements through our e-commerce site.

 Wright State University cannot offer tax advice; therefore, we encourage students to consult with a tax advisor to determine eligibility for any educational tax benefit.
-Additional information regarding Education Tax Benefits can be found at http://www.irs.gov/ by searching for education tax benefits.
+Additional information regarding Education Tax Benefits can be found at IRS.gov by searching for education tax benefits.

 Your institution must include its name, address, and information contact telephone number on this statement.
 It may also include contact information for a service provider.
 Although the filer or the service provider may be able to answer certain questions about the statement, do not contact the filer or the service provider for explanations of the requirements for (and how to figure) any education credit that you may claim.

-- Box 4 Shows any adjustment made by an eligible educational institution for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
+Box 4.
+Shows any adjustment made by an eligible educational institution for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See “recapture” in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.

-- Box 6 Shows adjustments to scholarships or grants for a prior year.
+Box 6.
+Shows adjustments to scholarships or grants for a prior year.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit that you claimed for the prior year.
-You may have to file an amended income tax return (Form 1040X) for the prior year.
+You may have to file an amended income tax return (Form 1040-X) for the prior year.

-- Box 8 Shows whether you are considered to be carrying at least one-half the normal full-time workload for your course of study at the reporting institution.
+Box 8.
+Shows whether you are considered to be carrying at least one-half the normal full-time workload for your course of study at the reporting institution.

-- Box 9 Shows whether you are considered to be enrolled in a program leading to a graduate degree, graduate-level certificate, or other recognized graduate-level educational credential.
+Box 9.
+Shows whether you are considered to be enrolled in a program leading to a graduate degree, graduate-level certificate, or other recognized graduate-level educational credential.

-- Box 10 Shows the total amount of reimbursements or refunds of qualified tuition and related expenses made by an insurer.
+Box 10.
+Shows the total amount of reimbursements or refunds of qualified tuition and related expenses made by an insurer.
 The amount of reimbursements or refunds for the calendar year may reduce the amount of any education credit you can claim for the year (may result in an increase in tax liability for the year of the refund).